Harry Kane: Development

-Analysis
+Reception

 Former Tottenham manager David Pleat described Kane as an "old-fashioned traditional centre-forward".
 Clive Allen, who coached him at Tottenham, stated that "one thing I'd say about him, which unfortunately you don't say about a lot of young footballers, is that he had a passion for the game.
 He loves football, he loves playing, he loves scoring goals".
 His former Tottenham under-21 coach Les Ferdinand likened Kane's movement to their former forward Teddy Sheringham, and the power and accuracy of his shots to Alan Shearer.

 A tall and physical striker, Kane's style of play has been compared to that of former Tottenham forward Jürgen Klinsmann, a comparison Kane called flattering in February 2015.
 In March 2015, Football Association chairman Greg Dyke named Kane as the benchmark for clubs producing young English players.
 Shearer said that month that the three best strikers playing in the league were Kane, Diego Costa and Sergio Agüero.
 Although he was initially criticised for his limited aerial game in his early career, as well as his lack of significant pace, he became more prolific with his head as his career progressed.

 After Tottenham's victory over Chelsea in January 2015, blogger Chris Miller wrote, "Nobody thought he was the guy who was going to give that performance against Chelsea".
 In February 2015, BBC Sport wrote that Kane was best as a lone striker, with his "hold-up play and close control" making him apt in other positions as well.
 Also that month, Match of the Day pundit Danny Murphy said that the England team should be built around Kane, stating, "I'm struggling to see a weakness in the lad's game".